ameyers99/MECC_tcrQTL/data/tcr_phenotype/README.md

 **Notes:**
 - Stratified by CDR3 length;
 - Restricted to length 12-18 amino acids (captures 95% of receptors in the cohort)
+- Filtered for features present in ≥10% of the sample prior to upload

 **TCR ID format:** `TRBV family + CDR3-length-position-residue`